This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 To get to Mormon Row in Grand Teton National Park, start driving north from Jackson on Hwy 191/89/26 past Moose Junction and turn right onto Antelope Flats Road.

 Follow the road for about 1.5 miles until you see a north-south running dirt road marked by a distinctive pink stucco house on the left with a small dirt parking area.
 A trail brochure and interpretive sign can be found in the parking lot.

 Oxbow Bend is one of the most iconic photography locations in Grand Teton National Park.

 Oxbow Bend is a great location to capture both great sunrises and awesome sunsets.
-My recommendation is to be at Oxbow Bend about 30 minutes before the sunrise.
+My recommendation is to be at Oxbow Bend about 30 minutes before sunrise.
 You will get to see how the light gradually changes the view.
 It is pretty spectacular!

 Oxbow Bend is a great place to see bald eagles, trumpeter swans, and osprey.
-In addition, you might get a chance to see otters, beavers, muskrats swimming in the waters of Snake River.
-Fingers crossed, Oxbow Bend is a perfect location to see and photograph moose.
+In addition, you might get a chance to see otters, beavers, and muskrats swimming in the waters of the Snake River.

 Oxbow Bend Turnout is located on highway 191/89/26 between Jackson Lake Junction and Moran Junction.
 Specifically, it is located about 3 miles from Moran Junction, and about 2 miles from Jackson Lake Junction.